Gas network plan

 • Wendy Russell, Research Fellow Battery Storage and Grid Integration Program – Australian National University

-• Katherine Lowe, Director – Axiom Economics
+• Katherine Lowe, Director – Axiom Economics (December 2023 to August 2024)

 • Louise Benjamin, Regulatory Consultant and Lecturer – College of Law NSW